Ayesha-FK/Energy-Tokenization-Project/README.md

 GreenSync is a blockchain-based marketplace that connects renewable energy producers with consumers.
 This platform leverages Ethereum smart contracts to facilitate energy transactions, ensuring transparency, security, and automation in energy trading.
 Producers can tokenize their energy credits and sell them to consumers, who can use these tokens to meet their energy needs.
 The platform also features wallet integration with MetaMask for a seamless user experience.

-This project has been made by FAST University

-## Table of Contents

 ## Features